 The goals of SPO are achieved primarily through the activities of local chapters and secondarily through efforts of the national office and officers.
 Local chapters serve as links within their respective communities to promote interaction between gerontology educators, students, alumni, and local professionals, providing opportunities for personal and professional interaction, sharing concerns, discussion of issues, and service activities.

-Delta Gamma is the local SPO Chapter at UNCG.
-All UNCG Gerontology students and Delta Gama SPO members are invited to attend local chapter meetings.
+When the 2015-2016 academic year begins, we’ll post contact information for this year’s President of the local Delta Gamma SPO Chapter at UNCG.
+All UNCG Gerontology students and Delta Gama SPO members are welcome to attend local chapter meetings.
 Most meetings are held in the UNCG Gerontology Library, Ferguson Building Room 214.
-Information about SPO Delta Gamma Chapter events for the 2013-2014 academic year will be posted here as soon as they are available from Delta Gamma’s incoming President, Katie Thompson.
+Information about SPO Delta Gamma Chapter events for the academic year are posted here when they are available.